BIMSBbioinfo/pigx_sars-cov-2/documentation/user_installation_doc.md

+# Introduction
+PiGx SARS-CoV-2 is a pipeline for analysing data from sequenced wastewater samples and identifying given variants-of-concern of SARS-CoV-2.
+Currently wastewater samples are used, which are enriched for SARS-CoV-2.
+The pipeline can be used for continuous sampling.
+The output of the PiGx SARS-CoV-2 pipeline is summarized in a report which provides an intuitive visual overview about the development of variant abundance over time and location.
+Additionally there will be more detailed reports per sample, which cover the quality control of the samples, the detected variants and a taxonomic classification of all reads which are not aligned to SARS-CoV-2.

+## Workflow

+First the raw reads are trimmed by using [Prinseq](http://prinseq.sourceforge.net/) to improve alignment rates and mutation calling.
+Next the trimmed reads are aligned to the reference genome of SARS-CoV-2 using [BWA](https://github.com/lh3/bwa), the results are *SAM*/*BAM* files of **aligned** and **unaligned** reads.
+Following the alignment a quality check on raw and processed reads is performed by using [MultiQC](https://multiqc.info/).
+The next step is calling the variants and inferring SNVs (single nucleotide polymorphisms) on all **aligned** reads with [LoFreg](https://csb5.github.io/lofreq/). [ ... mutation step ?]
+To check the wastewater samples also for the abundance of other species the **unaligned** reads will be taxonomicly classified with [Kraken2](https://github.com/DerrickWood/kraken2).
+The Kraken2 requires a database of all genomes the reads are getting aligned against, therefore keep in mind that you can only find those species which are included in the chosen database, for documentation how to set this up, see: [Prepare databases](#Prepare databases).
+For a better and interactive visualization of all species present in the wastewater [Krona](https://github.com/marbl/Krona/wiki) is used.
+Also here a small step of setting up a database is needed before running the pipeline.

+## Output
+* Merged Report including:
+* Overview of development of variant and mutation abundance over time and locations
+* Quality Control report of raw and processed (trimmed) reads
+* Variant report
+* Taxonomic classification
+* SAM/ BAM files of the aligned and unaligned reads against SARS-CoV-2

 # Installation

 This step by step installation and how-to-use guide should only allow test users to run the pipeline in this very preliminary state.
 The usage will change as soon the pipeline is more _PiGx-ifyied_.